Chema-dac/chiraltube/README.md

 Use option `-h` / `-help` for more help.

 ### Now supports Multi-Walled Nanotube generation!
-If you use the option `-mw` you will be prompted for the number of layers to build and then the chiral indices.
+If you use the option `-mw` you will be prompted for the number of layers to build and then the chiral indices (or, alternatively, you can use option `-setrad` to set the radii of each layer, instead of the indices).

 Afterwards you will be prompted to select a layer-scaling option, these are explained here in more detail: